tomwhartung/always_learning_python/20-som_quiz_form/README.md

 ### forms.py

-Put **all** experimental forms in forms.py .
+Leave only the quiz form in forms.py .

 ### urls.py

-Don't be afraid to use longish, descriptive routes.
+Unsure whether we really need to add a route, considering that for now we just want to use javascript to score the quiz in the browser.

 ### views.py

-Feel free to add a view for each variation of each form.

-We will pick and choose the code we like from here when the time comes.

 ### Template: quiz.html

-Use quiz.html as the template for all forms.

-We will pick and choose the code we like from here when the time comes.
+Pick and choose the code we like from ../19-django_forms_exp and use it here, adding code from the references as appropriate.